AngeloGalav/deep-learning-notes/README.md

 ## What is this?
 This repository contains all the material that I've used to study for the Deep Learning course in the MSc in AI @ UniBo (2022/2023).
 It contains a series of complete and comprehensive notes on DL.
-In the near future, this repository will contain some solutions to the exercises in the previous exams, as well as code templates to use during the exam.

 I believe that the material in here __can be very useful to anyone__, not just students of this course.